LeeFreer/hiring-engineers/answers.md

 As far as the Dashboard, let's call it "Postman Integration Dashboard",

 ### Graph 1:
-We are ready to define what the dashboard will look like; let's modify the Body since, that section is where we create the attributes for our dashboard:
+We are ready to define what the first graph will look like; For q (which is query) we'll want the Average of the CMetric gauge, we created this integration in a previous excercise.

 ```JSON
 ...